-Last August 4, 2018, W Hydrocolloids, Inc. was audited and achieved certification from HDIP (Halal Development Institute of the Philippines), a religious non-government organization which is recognized by JAKIM (Jabatan Kemajuan Islam Malaysia), MUIS (Majlis Ugama Islam Singapura), mutual recognition with CICOT (Central Islamic Committee Of Thailand), affiliated with IFANCA (Islamic Food And Nutrition Council Of America), affiliated with MUI (Majelis Ulama Indonesia) and a member of WHFC (World Halal Food Council).
+Last August 4, 2018, W Hydrocolloids, Inc., a carrageenan producer and a seaweed supplier in the Philippines , was audited and achieved certification from HDIP (Halal Development Institute of the Philippines), a religious non-government organization which is recognized by JAKIM (Jabatan Kemajuan Islam Malaysia), MUIS (Majlis Ugama Islam Singapura), mutual recognition with CICOT (Central Islamic Committee Of Thailand), affiliated with IFANCA (Islamic Food And Nutrition Council Of America), affiliated with MUI (Majelis Ulama Indonesia) and a member of WHFC (World Halal Food Council).
 This means increased marketability and scalability in the export market especially in South East Asia where most clients request for Halal certification recognized by JAKIM-MUI, and is also aligned with the company's commitment in meeting customer requirements and bringing customer satisfaction to a new level of excellence.

 Sunday, October 21, 2018